jarnokoetsier/ArrayAnalysis/docs/_pages/help.md

 ---
 <br>
 <div class="container px-1">
-<p>If you need help, please visit our doucmentation, FAQ, or tutorials page.
+<p>If you need help, please visit our 'Doucmentation', 'FAQ', 'Tutorials', or 'Figures & Tables' page.
  Moreover, you can also post your question or start a discussion in the <a href="https://github.com/jarnokoetsier/ArrayAnalysis/discussions">ArrayAnalysis Discussions</a> forum.
 		   If you have identified bugs or have a feature request, you can create an issue on our <a href="https://github.com/jarnokoetsier/ArrayAnalysis/issues">GitHub</a> page.</p>
 <br>